seecogviewer/seecogviewer.github.io/README.md

 Hosted at [seecogviewer.github.io](seecogviewer.github.io)

-This tool is developed by Noah Markowitz and Dr. Stephan Bickel of The Human Brain Mapping Laboratory at NorthShore University Hospital.
+This tool is developed by Noah Markowitz and Dr. Stephan Bickel of The Human Brain Mapping Laboratory at The Feinstein Institutes for Medical Research at Northwell Health.

 ## Creating SEECOG Data and Directory